-Fare revenue decreased in FY2023 due to a reduction in the number of annual student passes purchased by Unified School District 501.
-Property tax revenue had a small increase.
-Federal grant revenue decreased due to the exhaustion of CARES Act and ARPA grant funding.
-State grant revenue had a small increase.
+Fare revenue decreased in FY2024 due to no annual student passes purchased by Unified School District 501.
+Property tax revenue had a 15.36% increase due to increased property values.
+Federal grant revenue had a small decrease.
+State grant revenue had a small decrease.
 Revenue from Other Sources increased due to an increase in interest rates and a corresponding increase in investment income.